grapestone5321/robond-deep_learning/writeup.md

 ### Bilinear Upsampling
 The helper function implements the bilinear upsampling layer.
 Upsampling by a factor of 2 is generally recommended.
 Upsampling is used in the decoder block of the FCN.

+### 1x1 Convolutions
+we covered how, in TensorFlow, the output shape of a convolutional layer is a 4D tensor.
+However, when we wish to feed the output of a convolutional layer into a fully connected layer, we flatten it into a 2D tensor.
+This results in the loss of spatial information, because no information about the location of the pixels is preserved.

+We can avoid that by using 1x1 convolutions.

+A 1x1 convolution is essentially convolving with a set of filters of dimensions:
+- 1x1xfilter_size (HxWxD),
+- stride = 1, and
+- zero (same) padding.

+A 1x1 convolution is applied to the output of a regular convolution.
+Let's assume that the regular convolution output is of dimensions 7x7x20 (HxWxD).
+These dimensions become the input to the 1x1 convolution with a filter depth of 5.
+The dimension of the output layer of the 1x1 convolution is 7x7x5

+1x1 convolution helped in reducing the dimensionality of the layer.
+A fully-connected layer of the same size would result in the same number of features.
+However, replacement of fully-connected layers with convolutional layers presents an added advantage that during inference (testing your model), you can feed images of any size into your trained network.

+you'll learn how to rewrite a dense layer, tf.layers.dense as a convolutional layer, tf.layers.conv2d.
+The underlying math will be the same, but the spatial information will be preserved allowing seamless use of future convolutional layers.

+The correct use is tf.layers.conv2d(x, num_outputs, 1, 1, weights_initializer=custom_init).
+- num_outputs defines the number of output channels or kernels
+- The third argument is the kernel size, which is 1.
+- The fourth argument is the stride, we set this to 1.
+- We use the custom initializer so the weights in the dense and convolutional layers are identical.

+This results in the a matrix multiplication operation that preserves spatial information.

 ## 4. Build the Model

 ![deep_learning|FCN](https://cldup.com/wbwKbPM8uJ.png)